 We show that the resulting multi-knockout phenotype data can be used to model systems of functional relationships amongst ABC transporters.
-For example, we discovered a quadruple knockout combination (snq2∆ yor1∆ ybt1∆ ycf1∆) that conferred unexpectedly high PDR5-dependent resistance to fluconazole and ketoconazole, and used a system model to guide further mechanistic exploration of this phenomenon.
+For example, we discovered a quadruple knockout combination (snq2∆ yor1∆ ybt1∆ ycf1∆) that conferred unexpectedly high resistance to fluconazole and ketoconazole that depended on fifth gene, PDR5.
+We used a non-linear model of the system to guide further mechanistic exploration of this phenomenon.
 Together, our results show that engineered population profiling can yield many unexpected high-order genetic relationships that shed light on complex molecular systems.

 Results